vulcanfox/aks-demo/README.md

 In this guide, I will show how to deploy and manage an infrastructure for an enterprise-grade machine learning platform.
 This sort of infrastructure is useful to a team of data scientists, machine learning engineers, researchers, etc., to collaborate on large projects.
 This infrastructure will use infrastructure-as-code, automation, policy-as-code, and the cloud to achieve this.
 The infrastructure will consist of the following:

 1. Kubernetes cluster running in the cloud (Azure) to host our platform.
 2. MLflow – an open-source platform to build and manage experiments and models (and serve them too).

 Here are some of the tools used:
-3. Terraform to create and manage our entire infrastructure as code (infrastructure-as-code).
+   - Terraform to create and manage our entire infrastructure as code (infrastructure-as-code).
-4. GitHub Action workflows to trigger automated workflows when changes are made.
+   - GitHub Action workflows to trigger automated workflows when changes are made.
-5. Policy checking tools to check our infrastructure plans against organisational compliance (policy-as-code).
+   - Policy checking tools to check our infrastructure plans against organisational compliance (policy-as-code).
 For example, to make sure our infrastructure doesn’t break budget or other org-specific policies.

+The code for all this is in the folders on this repo.

 ## What are Kubernetes and Terraform?

-Kubernetes enables us to run applications in containers that can easily be provisioned, scaled, and updated without downtime (changes can also be reversed without downtime).
-Crucial because we don’t want any disruptions to the important work carried out by our teams.
+Kubernetes enables us to run applications in containers that can easily be provisioned, scaled, and updated without downtime.
+This is critical, because we naturally don’t want any disruptions to the important work carried out by our teams.

 ![](screenshots/1-cluster-diagram.png)

 A Kubernetes cluster consists of multiple nodes, each running a containerised instance of our application/software we want to use.
 The cluster has a control node, which coordinates the cluster’s components, and worker nodes, which contain our application.
 We can increase the number (horizontal scale) of our nodes, make each of them more powerful in capacity (vertical scaling), or make updates to our containerised apps.
 All without downtime.
 This is because changes are applied using rolling updates; Kubernetes gradually replaces old pods with new ones, ensuring that some instances are always running to serve traffic while the update is in progress.

 This is an enterprise-scale scenario, so we’ll use a cloud service (Azure) to host and provision our Kubernetes cluster.
 Our Kubernetes cluster will run in the cloud.
-With cloud services, we get more robust and streamlined security, high availability, redundancy and integrations with other services.
+With cloud services, we get more robust and streamlined security, high availability, redundancy and integrations with other services, and also cost savings.

 ### Terraform
 This demonstration uses Terraform, which allows us to define, test, and manage our cloud infrastructure as configurable code.
 Terraform makes it easy to deploy our infrastructure to different cloud services and even makes it possible to deploy our Kubernetes cluster to multiple cloud services simultaneously for additional redundancy and peace of mind should one cloud service fail (this happens more than you think).